Blue Green Network Programme

 The new shared will be complemented by stormwater upgrades and spaces to relax in that also reflect the rich cultural history of the area.

-The Waiarohia Recreation Corridor project focuses on improving ecological and recreational amenity around the Waiorohia Stream flowing through Cafler Park and the sections directly upstream and downstream.
+The Waiarohia Recreation Corridor project focuses on improving ecological and recreational amenity around the Waiarohia Stream flowing through Cafler Park and the sections directly upstream and downstream.

-The Raumanga Recreation Corridor project seeks to deliver significant Blue/Green outcomes along the Raumanga Shared Path Stage 3 project, notably along the stream between Bernard St footbridge and Otaika Road.
+The Raumanga Recreation Corridor project seeks to deliver significant Blue - Green outcomes along the Raumanga Shared Path Stage 3 project, notably along the stream between Bernard Street footbridge and Otaika Road.

 Raumanga Shared Path Extension